rafael-santiago/dev-enigma/README.md

 ioctl(dev, ENIGMA_SET, &enigma_conf);
 ```

-Once the settings accepted, anytime you can reverted the device to its initial state, just by:
+Once the settings accepted, anytime you can revert the device to its initial state, just by:

 ```c
 ioctl(dev, ENIGMA_RESET);